CCSI-Toolset/FOQUS/docs/source/chapt_ouu/tutorial.rst

 #.
 Under ‘Variables’, set variable :math:`1-4` as :math:`Z_1`, variable
    :math:`5-8` as :math:`Z_2`, and variable :math:`9-12` as :math:`Z_3`.

 #.
-Under ‘Optimization Setup’, select the first objection function
+Under ‘Optimization Setup’, select the first objective function
    (default) and select ‘use model as optimizer’ as the ‘Inner Solver’.

 #.
 Under ‘UQ Setup’ and ‘Discrete Random Variables’, browse the